Epyon616/bill-unattended-test/README.md

 To run this application locally:
 1. Clone the repository
-2. Move into the directory named "bill-test"
+2. Move into the directory named "bill-unattended-test"
 3. Run `bundle install`
 4. Run `bundle exec rackup`
 5. Go to http://localhost:9292 in your browser